 With Fallout 3 and New Vegas came special perks associated with radiation sickness.
 These perks are often overlooked as the majority of players want to keep their rads as low as possible.
-However, the brave few who uses these bonuses will find that their gameplay dramatically shifts toward min-maxxing.
+However, the brave few who uses these bonuses will find their gameplay dramatically shifts toward min-maxing.

 - Rad Regeneration: Offers the player free healing of crippled limbs in exchange for advanced radiation sickness (-2 EN, -1 AG).
 This perk comes free with the “Wasteland Survival Guide” quest, but is lackluster compared to admantium skeleton, which decreases limb damage by 50%.
 Perhaps this perk was ahead of its time.
 It would have been great for survival mode in New Vegas (as rare doctors bags are required to heal limbs), but in a game where a single stimpack instantly heals crippled limbs, this is a useless perk.

 - Rad Child: This perk is where high risk/high reward should shine through.
 Each level of radiation sickness increases health regeneration.
 In exchange for minor radiation sickness (-1 EN), player are treated to +2 health per second.
 At advanced sickness, players receive +4 health per second.
 Again, this is often overlooked simply because it relies on radiation, which brings S.P.E.C.I.A.L. penalties.
 However, by utilizing Wasteland outfits (which provide +1 EN, +1 AG) the effects of advanced sickness are practically nullified, while the player still benefits from extreme HP regeneration.
 Although for balance purposes this perk should be risky, it actually provides far more protection than power armor or a higher damage threshold while still allowing players to travel at maximum speed.